Charles MacKay

 Charles MacKay (born May 1950, Albuquerque, New Mexico) is an American arts administrator, known for leadership roles at the Santa Fe Opera, Opera Theatre of Saint Louis, and Spoleto Festival USA/Festival of Two Worlds.
-He is the son of John and Margaret MacKay and an alumnus of Santa Fe High School and of the University of Minnesota.

-Early experience at The Santa Fe Opera
+Early experience

-MacKay, a French horn player, joined the orchestra of the Santa Fe Opera (SFO) at age 17.
-He was a volunteer with Santa Fe Opera at age 15, and began to work in administrative capacities with SFO at age 18.
-He worked at SFO as an orchestra librarian, in the business office and painting stage scenery.
-Subsequently, with SFO, MacKay also held several administrative positions, including box office manager, assistant orchestra manager and business manager, the last position for 4 years.
+MacKay is the son of John and Margaret MacKay and an alumnus of Santa Fe High School and of the University of Minnesota.
+He played French horn in the Santa Fe Symphony, earning the first chair position while still in high school, and joined the orchestra of the Santa Fe Opera (SFO) at age 18.
+He was a volunteer with Santa Fe Opera at age 13 and began to work in administrative capacities with SFO at age 18, beginning with a job as the orchestra "pit boy."
+He worked at SFO as an orchestra librarian, in the business office, and painting stage scenery.
+MacKay also held several administrative positions with SFO, including box office manager, assistant orchestra manager, and business manager, the last position for 4 years.

 Spoleto Festival

 After leaving Santa Fe, his other administrative positions include a 6-year tenure as director of finance and administration for the Spoleto Festival USA, from 1978 to 1984.
 For 5 years, he was the manager for the American artists at the Festival of Two Worlds in Spoleto, Italy.